mirzaarsyad74-cmyk/onennabe-docs/docs/troubleshooting.md

 3. Click **Reinstall Steam**
 4. Wait for the process to complete
 5. **Re-login to Steam** with your account credentials after it finishes
-6. Reopen ONENNABE — activate with your CD Key if prompted
+6. Close and then re-open ONENNABE and make sure your Library in Steam Unlock is not empty.
-7. Try again
+7. Check your Steam if the game is Purchase or Play.

 !!! warning "Have Your Login Ready"
     After reinstalling Steam, you **must log back in**.
 Have your Steam username and password ready before starting this step.